WHY send a Notice to Owner?

 HOW do I send a Notice to Owner?

-A Notice to Owner may either be sent to the owner via certified or registered mail, or, personally delivered to, or served upon, the property owner.
+A Notice to Owner may either be sent to the owner via certified or registered mail, or, personally delivered to, or served upon, the property owner and the general contractor.
 If the notice is personally delivered or served to the owner, a signed receipt from the owner or an affidavit of service is required.

 Keep in mind: